 Solutions To Make Agile Transformations SuccessfulIf there are reasons why Agile transformations fail, then are solutions as well.

 - Opt for Agile Coaching: Investing in agile coaching and proper agile training will help you receive hands-on training enabling knowledge and experience with Agile methods.

-- Embrace Agile Values: Agile is “how you think” and then “what you do”.
-For successful transformation to take place, agile values have to take precedence over organizational values.
+- Embrace Agile Values: Agile is “how you think” and “what you do.”
+For successful transformation to occur, agile values must take precedence over organizational values.